A detailed travel guide to visiting the famous Emerald Pool & Blue Lagoon in Krabi, Thailand.

 If you booked the tour that I went on (linked above), you'll also be visiting the nearby Krabi hot springs, also called the hot spring waterfall or Krabi hot stream.

-Afterward, we climbed up to the epic Tiger Cave Temple, which is of the best things to do in Krabi in terms of great views!
+Afterward, I climbed up to the epic Tiger Cave Temple, which is of the best things to do in Krabi in terms of great views!

 Where to Stay in Krabi